mwaylabs/generator-m-ionic/docs/guides/programmatically_change_configxml.md

 > The `gulp config` task changes the contents of the `config.xml` programmatically which is very convenient in a continuous integration environment.

+A more elaborate example of how you can put this to use in a **continuous integration** environment can be found in the [`jenkins.sh`](https://github.com/mwaylabs/generator-m/blob/master/generators/app/templates/jenkins.sh) of your project.

 ## gulp config

 ### Set arbitrary attributes in the `<widget>` tag